tawahpeggy/Restaurant-app/README.md

 # Restaurant-app
-The aim of this project is to learn the deepest parts of css and also complete an application for our restaurant management..
+The aim of this project is to learn the deepest parts of CSS and also complete an application for our restaurant management.

 # ✒️ Author
 👤Tawah Peggy